openshift/training/docs/05-infrastructure-nodes.md

 `openshift-image-registry` project.

 ## Monitoring
-The monitoring solution on `4.0.0-0.1` used the Cluster Version Operator (`CVO`) to create the `ConfigMap` that the monitoring operator used to determine how to deploy the monitoring resources.
+The monitoring solution on `4.0.0-0.2` used the Cluster Version Operator (`CVO`) to create the `ConfigMap` that the monitoring operator used to determine how to deploy the monitoring resources.
 It is not possible to tell the operator to deploy differently.

+### NOTE
+At this time the monitoring solution is not using a separate project for its operator.

 ## Logging
-OpenShift's log aggregation solution is not installed by default with `4.0.0-0.1` and is not deployable in its current state of development.
+OpenShift's log aggregation solution is not installed by default with `4.0.0-0.2` and is not deployable in its current state of development.